amtrack/force-dev-tool/test-functional/README.md

 ### Run the automatic changeset deployment

-The last step prints `the change set could be deployed` and it is skipped, there's two ways to deploy the changeset in a Org:
+The last step prints "`the change set could be deployed`" and it is skipped, there's two ways to deploy the changeset in a Org:

 1. From a new scratch org